Zoom is an important and one of the basic techniques during editing in a post-production workflow.

 While zooming keep in mind that you’ll have to adjust the “Position” values to pan or tilt to maintain your framing.

-Zoom In / Out Using Onscreen Control
+Zoom In / Out a Video Using Onscreen Control

 The best way to zoom in / out part of the video is by using the onscreen control.
 Located on the bottom left corner of the timeline viewer is an icon called “Transform” (rectangle shaped).
 Click on it.
 An outline is displayed with handles in the corner.
 Drag the corner out to zoom in.